khiav223577/active_model_cachers/README.md

 @count = User.cacher.active_count
 ```

+You may want to flush cache on the number of active user changed.
+It can be done by simply setting `expire_by` option.
+In this case, `User#last_login_at` means flushing the cache when a user's `last_login_at` is changed (whenever by save, update, create, destroy or delete).

 #### Example 2: Cache the number of user

-In this example, the cache should be cleaned on user destroyed, or new user created, but not on user updated.
+In this example, the cache should be cleaned on user `destroyed`, or new user `created`, but not on user `updated`.
 You could specify the cleaning callback to only fire on certain events by `on` option.

 ```rb
 class User < ActiveRecord::Base